RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

   - Remove `InheritsFrom` helper method
   - The test `Legacy_HttpMethodHypermediaAction_type_exists` in `HtoSchemaGeneratorTests` will fail when the legacy type is removed — this is intentional as a reminder to clean up the generator code
 - Verify with CarShack: regenerate controllers with new template, confirm `ResultType` appears, all tests pass

+#### Step 8.5: Migrate `ActionParameterTypes` endpoint to minimal API
+- The current `ActionParameterTypesController` is an MVC controller registered automatically via `AddHypermediaExtensions`.
+It serves JSON Schema for action parameter types.
+Users cannot add authorization policies to it (only global MVC filters apply).
+- Migrate to a minimal API endpoint similar to `MapHypermediaSchema()` — e.g., `MapActionParameterTypes()` returning `IEndpointConventionBuilder` so users can chain `.RequireAuthorization()`.
+- **Configuration bridge:** Currently `HypermediaExtensionsOptions` controls whether the endpoint is registered.
+Maintain this: if the user calls `MapActionParameterTypes()` explicitly, the old MVC controller is not registered.
+If they don't call it, the existing MVC controller behavior is preserved for backwards compatibility.
+Consider a flag like `HypermediaExtensionsOptions.AutoRegisterParameterTypeEndpoint = true` (default, current behavior) that can be set to `false` when the user opts into the minimal API version.
+- **Breaking change potential:** Users relying on global MVC filters (e.g., `options.Filters.Add(new AuthorizeFilter())`) for auth on the parameter types endpoint will find that the minimal API version doesn't inherit those filters.
+Document this clearly with migration examples.
+- **Documentation required:**
+  - Migration guide: old (automatic MVC) → new (explicit minimal API with `.RequireAuthorization()`)
+  - Explain why: consistent with `MapHypermediaSchema()`, enables per-endpoint auth policies
+  - Show both patterns: keep auto-registration (no change needed) vs. opt into minimal API
+- Verify with CarShack: migrate, confirm parameter type endpoints still work, integration tests pass

 ### Phase 9: Revisit Open Questions